United States Congressional Joint Committee on the Conduct of the War: Agenda

 The committee held 272 meetings and received testimony, in Washington and other locations, often from military officers.
 Though the committee met and held hearings in secrecy, the testimony and its related exhibits were published at irregular intervals in the numerous committee reports of its investigations.
 The records include the original manuscripts of certain postwar reports that the committee received from general officers.
 There are also transcripts of testimony and accounting records regarding the military administration of Alexandria, Virginia.

 One of the most colorful series of committee hearings followed the Battle of Gettysburg in 1863, when Union Maj.
 Gen. Daniel Sickles, a former Representative, accused Maj.
 Gen. George G. Meade of mismanaging the battle, planning to retreat from Gettysburg before his victory there, and failing to pursue and defeat Robert E. Lee's army as it retreated.
 It was mostly a self-serving effort on the part of Sickles, who was trying to deflect criticism from his own disastrous role in the battle.
 Bill Hyde notes that the committee's report on Gettysburg was edited by Wade in ways that were unfavorable to Meade, and the evidence was even distorted.
 The report was "a powerful propaganda weapon" (p.
 381), but the committee's power had waned by the time that the final testimony, that of William T. Sherman, was taken on May 22, 1865.

 After the end of the war that it was investigating, the committee ceased to exist after the last testimony, and its final reports were published shortly thereafter.
 The later Joint Committee on Reconstruction represented a similar attempt to check executive power by the Radical Republicans.

 Members

 37th Congress

-The committee's original Senate members were selected by Vice-President Hannibal Hamlin.
-House members were selected by Speaker of the House Galusha Grow.
+The committee's original Senate members were selected by vice president Hannibal Hamlin.
+House members were selected by speaker Galusha Grow.